SEEN at Opera Gallery

 This is an incredibly fun show if you’re a fan of street art, comic books, superheroes and anti-heroes.
 Despite the fact that the work falls in the category of pop art, which has been around for 50 years, is still seductive and visually appealing with cult references and extra punch, for one to submerge and delight in.

-SEEN is at Opera Gallery until 4th July, for further information visit here.
+SEEN is at Opera Gallery until 4th July 2014.
+For further information visit the theatre’s website here.